Analysts Have Conflicting Sentiments on These Financial Companies: UBS Group AG (UBS) and Green Dot (GDOT)

 According to TipRanks.com, Tandon is a top 100 analyst with an average return of 26.1% and a 71.2% success rate.
 Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Duck Creek Technologies, and Bottomline Technologies.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Green Dot with a $67.50 average price target, representing a 29.2% upside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Green Dot with a $67.50 average price target, implying a 29.2% upside from current levels.
 In a report released yesterday, BTIG also reiterated a Buy rating on the stock with a $72.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.